Omokanye/Osave-Me/README.md

 ## Learning Materials

-Ivy Wallet is a great place to code and learn.
+Osave Me is a great place to code and learn.
 That's why we also link to great learning materials (books, articles, videos), check them out in **[docs/resources 📚](docs/resources/)**.

-Make sure to check out our short **[Developer Guidelines 🏗️](docs/Guidelines.md)** to learn more about the technical side of the Ivy Wallet.
+Make sure to check out our short **[Developer Guidelines 🏗️](docs/Guidelines.md)** to learn more about the technical side of the Osave Me.

 ## Tech Stack